fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.7.0/Get-AzureRmADApplication.md

 ```

 ### -ApplicationId
-The application id of the application to fetch.
+Specifies the application ID of the application that this cmdlet gets.

 ```yaml
 Type: Guid